projectsesame/sesame/CONTRIBUTING.md

 kind create cluster --config=./examples/kind/kind-expose-port.yaml --name=sesame
 ```

-2. Deploy Contour & Deps to cluster:
+2. Deploy Sesame & Deps to cluster:

 ```shell
 kubectl apply -f examples/sesame
 ```

-_Note: The Contour Deployment/Service can be deleted if desired since it's not used._
+_Note: The Sesame Deployment/Service can be deleted if desired since it's not used._

 3. Find IP of local machine (e.g. `ifconfig` or similar depending on your environment)